Foreign involvement in the Syrian civil war: United Kingdom

-On 3 December 2015, after the UK parliament overwhelmingly backed the UK government′s motion to extend the UK military action to Syria, four Tornados from RAF air base in Cyprus carried out their first air strikes against ISIL in Syria targeting the Omar oil fields in eastern Syria, according to defence minister Michael Fallon.

-France welcomed that UK military action; Syria, noting that the UK had failed to ask permission from Syria's government, insisted Britain and its allies must follow Russia's example and co-ordinate their campaign with Syrian government forces.
+On 3 December, after the UK parliament overwhelmingly backed the motion to begin UK military action, four Tornados from the RAF air base in Cyprus carried out their first strikes against ISIL targeting the Omar oil fields in eastern Syria, according to defence minister Michael Fallon.
+France welcomed the military action; Syria, noting that the UK had failed to ask permission from Syria's government, insisted Britain and its allies must follow Russia's example and co-ordinate their campaign with Syrian forces.

-In early February 2016, the UK foreign minister Philip Hammond, referring to the Russia′s air campaign in support of the Syrian government, said: "It's a source of constant grief to me that everything we are doing is being undermined by the Russians."
+In early February 2016, then UK foreign minister Philip Hammond, referring to Russia′s air campaign, said: "It's a source of constant grief to me that everything we are doing is being undermined by the Russians."

-In August 2016, the BBC published photographs taken in June that year that it said showed British special forces soldiers apparently guarding the perimeter of the New Syrian Army's base at al-Tanf (Al Waleed) in Syria's Homs province on the Syria-Iraq border that had been previously seized by ISIL militants in May 2015.
-The troops were shown to be equipped with four-wheel drive Al-Thalab vehicles and a range of weapons which included sniper rifles, anti-tank weapons and heavy machine guns.
+In August 2016, the BBC published June photographs that it said showed British special forces soldiers guarding the perimeter of the New Syrian Army's base at al-Tanf (Al Waleed) in Homs provincethat seized by ISIL in May 2015.
+The troops were shown equipped with four-wheel drive Al-Thalab vehicles and weapons that included sniper rifles, anti-tank weapons and heavy machine guns.

 By 2018 over £2.7 billion of spending had been committed on non-military programmes associated with the civil war.